 Implement in-app messaging to target users

-In-app messages and tooltips are a small but powerful UI pattern designed to give users instant value.
+In-app messages and tooltips are small but powerful UI patterns designed to give users instant value.
 They nudge users toward features, help during onboarding, offer on-demand support, and provide users with additional information or 'helpful hints' at the optimal time in their workflow.
 Tooltips are invaluable because they're hyper-specific and contextual and are most frequently attached to an individual element within a product and convey a targeted message.

 Promote new product updates and features

 Communicate new features and updates both inside and outside of the product.
 Highlight new ways the product can help users and show your commitment to improving the product and bringing more value.
 However, building in-app product announcements in-house can be costly, time-consuming, and challenging to maintain.
 With Lou, you can launch new feature announcements for free in just minutes, with no dev time required.

 Recommended product adoption tools and software

 The most effective user onboarding platforms will reduce your product's user churn rate while increasing conversion rates.
 In particular, take note of these tools, and check out more here.

 Our product is kicking off this list: a proactive user onboarding platform that welcomes new users guide them towards essential goals and transforms them into power users.
 Our no-code solution streamlines the onboarding process, helps users see value soon, and improves user activation and retention.

 Amplitude is a data platform that analyzes behavioral cohorts or groups of users categorized around specific usage patterns or actions.
 You can use this tool to help identify different aha moments in your product and then focus your onboarding flow around driving users to each one.